Mode-locked Fiber Lasers

 - Mode-locked fiber lasers can largely be based on telecom components, which have been very carefully developed for reliable long-term operation and have a moderate cost.

 - The laser output is naturally fiber-coupled (e.g. delivered to a fiber connector) and thus compatible with telecom systems.

 - With double-clad fibers, there is a potential for high output powers.

 On the other hand, the performance of picosecond and femtosecond mode-locked fiber lasers and amplifiers – particularly in terms of pulse energy, peak power and pulse quality – is in many cases severely limited by the strong nonlinearities of fibers (see below), and sometimes also by the chromatic dispersion.
+Also, there are difficulties for realizing very high pulse repetition rates in the multi-gigahertz region, where one requires harmonic mode locking, which is difficult to optimize for high stability and reliability; most femtosecond fiber lasers work somewhere between 10 MHz and some hundreds of megahertz.
 Other problems can result from uncontrolled birefringence of fibers, if they are not polarization-maintaining.

 There is a large variety of ultrafast fiber lasers, not only emitting at different wavelengths and with different pulse durations and pulse energies, but also exploiting different physical mechanisms of pulse generation.
 The following sections discuss the most important types of ultrafast fiber lasers.

 1.5-μm Femtosecond Erbium Fiber Lasers